microsoft/msticpy/docs/source/data_acquisition/DataProviders.rst

 --------------------------------

-Once we have instantiated the query provider and loaded the relevent driver we can connect to the Data Environment.
+Once we have instantiated the query provider and loaded the relevant driver we can connect to the Data Environment.
 This is done by calling the connect() function of the Query Provider we just initialized and passing it a connection string to use.